drova326/synology-cups/README.md

     return 0
 ```
-Now you can unplug/plug printer.
+Now you can unplug/plug (or off/on) printer.
 If all right you should hear your printer wake up and make some noise.

 Or you can run `sudo tail -f /var/log/messages` and see `Firmware sent to printer` in output when plugin printer.